 James would continue to petition the Texas House for forces against the Comanche but was denied.
 In 1845, through the efforts of his brother Isaac Parker, a member of the Texas Congress, a joint resolution was passed for payment of redemption from the Kichai tribe.

-In the meantime, Cynthia’s life with the Comanche was rough at first, abused and treated as a slave until being put under the care of a couple to raise her as their own.
+In the meantime, Cynthia’s life with the Comanche was rough at first, abused and treated like a slave until being put under the care of a couple to raise her as their own.
 Under her native name of Na’ura, she quickly adapted, and around 1840 married chieftain Peta Nocona, who had participated in the raid on Fort Parker.
 Cynthia would have two sons, Quanah and Pecos, and a daughter Topsanna (Topusana).

 A newspaper account from April 29, 1846, described an encounter between Cynthia and Colonel Leonard G. William’s trading party along the Canadian River.
 Reports indicate Williams tried to get the release of Cynthia, but tribal leaders refused.
 It’s also reported she didn’t want to leave the tribe as she was in love with Nocona.
 Later reports show an encounter with federal officials on the Washita River, but again she refused any attempt to return to her white family.

 Finally, on December 18, 1860, after getting a tip that white captives were being held nearby, Texas Rangers attacked a Comanche hunting camp at Mule Creek, during which they took three of the tribe.
 The event is known as the Battle of Pease River and Cynthia was one of those captured, along with her infant daughter.
 Nocona was reportedly killed in the raid, however, that was disputed by Cynthia who said it was a Mexican slave.
 Additional reports say that Nocona lived for another year before succumbing to an infection from an injury.
 She was then taken back by her Uncle Isaac Parker to his home near Birdville, in what is now Arlington, Texas.